 We integrate and track automatically all of our samples and workflows through our LIMS system.
 This type of integrated lab management allows us to work efficiently and be transparent about the lab work status.
 Users who request our services can benefit from receiving information and updates with regards to their samples or specific project status.
 LIMS finally allows us the flexibility to accommodate new requirements.

-We reprogram cells under feeder-dependent conditions and are currently transitioning to feeder-free workflows.
+We reprogram cells under feeder-dependent conditions.

 NOTE: The facility must comply with existing ethics laws therefore all patient material for iPS derivation must receive ethics approval.